kurai021/MDWriter/README.md

 # MDWriter
+---
 A markdown desktop editor with steroids powered by the web.

 ![Imgur](http://i.imgur.com/s5iuoi6.gif)

 ## Features
 * Save to Markdown (GFM)
-* Export to HTML and PDF
+* Export to HTML, PDF and DOCX
 * Syntax Highlighting
 * Editor and highlighting themes and font size changer
 * Outlook, Gmail and Yahoo support